fboes/aerofly-custom-missions/README.md

 ### Basic idea

-All objects are basic structures needed for the mission list contained in the `custom_missions_user.tmc`.
+All objects are basic structures needed for the mission list.
 The constructors tell you which properties are required, and will start with sensible defaults for all other properties.

 You can alter the properties of the objects afterwards, or (in some cases) by passing an optional configuration object to the constructor.